 This brings us to the second critical need.

 We need a management leader.
 Every growing business will eventually need a leader within the organization who will oversee and run the management system.
 As I mentioned earlier, most business owners don’t want this role.

 But they need someone with the skill, maturity, and passion for managing.
 And this must be someone that the owner can trust to make decisions and lead the team.
 You may call this person a general manager, a C.O.O., or a chief of staff.

 Gino Wickman refers to this in Traction: Get a Grip on Your Business. in the EOS® framework, this role is called an Integrator.
 No matter what title you give them, every management system must have a management leader.
 Without this leader, the system will eventually break down.

 However, a strong management leader will make the life of a business owner blissful.
 The owner will be freed up to do what they love to do.
 With a visionary owner and an effective management leader, there is almost no limit to where a business can go.

 Discover How to Implement Your Management System with Glenn Smith Coaching

-Successful companies empower their leaders and establish solid management systems.
-Glenn Smith Coaching can guide you through the process of planning, implementing, and assessing or improving your management system.
+Successful companies offer leadership development to empower their leaders and establish solid management systems.
+Glenn Smith’s Leadership Development can guide you through the process of planning, implementing, and assessing or improving your management system.
 Request your consultation with Glenn Smith today!